freeCodeCamp/guide/src/pages/developer-tools/docker/index.md

 Similar to Github, DockerHub offers a wide variety of images (Ubuntu and others), on which containers are built.

+### Features
+Docker containers running on a single machine share that machine's operating system kernel; they start instantly and use less compute and RAM.
+Images are constructed from filesystem layers and share common files.
+This minimizes disk usage and image downloads are much faster.

+Docker containers are based on open standards and run on all major Linux distributions, Microsoft Windows, and on any infrastructure including VMs, bare-metal and in the cloud.

+Docker containers isolate applications from one another and from the underlying infrastructure.
+Docker provides the strongest default isolation to limit app issues to a single container instead of the entire machine.

 ### See also
 - Docker Compose : to create and manage several containers at the same time.